 - 4. We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
 Significant assumptions we used in making accounting estimates, if any, are reasonable. - 6.
 Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America. - 7.
 All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
-No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - All material transactions have been recorded in the accounting records and are reflected in the financial statements. - All known audit and bookkeeping adjustments have been included in our financial statements, and we are in agreement with those adjustments. - 10.
-There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
-There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 11.
-Guarantees, whether written or oral, under which the Library is contingently liable, if any, have been properly recorded or disclosed.
+No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 9.
+We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
+In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments.